davidgohel/officer/README.md

 When you file a [bug report](https://github.com/davidgohel/officer/issues), please spend some time making it easy for me to follow and reproduce.
 The more time you spend on making the bug report coherent, the more time I can dedicate to investigate the bug as opposed to the bug report.

-### Package development
+### Contributing to the package development

-I really want people to contribute to the package.
-A great way to start doing this is to contribute an example or improve the documentation.
+A great way to start is to contribute an example or improve the documentation.

 If you want to submit a Pull Request to integrate functions of yours, please provide: